GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-ora2pg/index.md

 ---
-title: Migrating from Oracle to Cloud SQL PostgreSQL using Ora2pg
+title: Migrating from Oracle to Cloud SQL for PostgreSQL using Ora2pg
 description: Learn how to use Ora2PG to perform schema conversion and data migration from Oracle to Cloud SQL for PostgreSQL migration.
 author: ktchana
 tags: cloud sql, database migration, postgresql, ora2pg, oracle